 Students work in a variety of career areas, including human resources, government, nonprofits, business and social services.
 Recent employers, include the Juvenile Diabetes Research Foundation, Encore Live Event Planning, FOX News, Nashville ZOO, Mobile Chamber of Commerce and Global Golf Management.

 In conjunction with the AU Career Center, we have developed a Career Pathway that presents key elements of the program as you move through the major.

 Download Career Pathways Word Doc

 We have several pieces of advice.

 - Visit the COMM advisor to help you match courses to your professional goals.

-- Utilize the AU Career Center for help developing your resume, engaging in mock interviews, etc.
+- Utilize the AU Career Center and CLA Career Services for help developing your resume, engaging in mock interviews and more.